-the cap slowly counterclockwise, then pause slightly before removing it.
-After removing the cap, hang it not go off, contact your Toyota dealer as on the cap hanger.
+To remove the fuel tank cap, turn the cap slowly counterclockwise, then pause slightly before removing it.
+After removing the cap, hang it on the cap hanger.

 It is not unusual to hear a slight swoosh when the cap is opened.
 When installing, turn the cap clockwise till you hear a click.